dotnet/dotnet-docker/documentation/image-artifact-details.md

 You can retrieve the source for package, as demonstrated below.
 This example retrieves the `apt` source from the `debian:buster-slim` image by performing the following steps with a single command:

 1. Add the source feeds for the existing package feeds.
-1. Utilize the [`apt-get`](https://manpages.debian.org/buster/apt/apt-get.8.en.html) tool to print out the source URIs for the package.
+1. Utilize the [`apt-get`](https://manpages.debian.org/buster/apt/apt-get.8.en.html) tool to print out the URIs of archive files that contain the package source.
 See the [`apt-get source`](https://manpages.debian.org/buster/apt/apt-get.8.en.html) documentation for additional options.

 ```console
 $ docker run --rm debian:buster-slim sh -c "find /etc/apt/sources.list* -type f -exec sed -i -e 'p; s/^deb /deb-src /' '{}' + && apt-get update -qq && apt-get source -qq --print-uris apt=1.8.2"